 - Global Real-time Authorizations and Fund Transfers decentralized global open platform for processing real-time authorizations and settlements of merchant payments and fund transfers using untraceable blockchain, decentralized API, and open community of service brokers that support variety of payment and payout methods including cryptocurrencies, cryptographic tokens, and traditional credit cards and bank transfers. - 2.
 A plant that has a twig or bud from another plant attached to it so they are joined and grow together.[4]
-Grafting is an advanced technique that botanists, farmers, gardeners, and hobbyists use to add living tissue from one plant to another.
-Why would anyone go to all this trouble of attaching two bits of plants together?
-Well, it turns out that this technique has a lot of benefits.
-Growers can choose different parts of plants that have particular attributes, and attach them to other plants.
-Let's say a certain tree has really strong roots, but its fruit isn't so great.
-This tree would make great rootstock, or a plant selected for its roots.
-It can be combined with another tree that doesn't have good roots, but produces wonderful fruit.
-Plants that are selected for their stems, flowers, or fruit are called the scion.
-A desirable scion can be grafted onto a strong rootstock to create a truly great tree.
-This is pretty common practice in the gardening industry.
-It allows for plants to grow in many new areas, and gives us access to more products.[5]
+GRAFTing is an advanced technique that botanists, farmers, gardeners, and hobbyists use to add living tissue from one plant to another.
+This technique has a allows for the best traits of different plants to come together to create something better and more valuable than their original parts.